org-metaeffekt/metaeffekt-documentation-template/doc/inventory-enrichment/mirror/index.md

 ### MSRC Advisors (advisory data) (`msrc-advisors` / `msrcAdvisorIndex`)

 The advisories provided in the MSRC download are each almost always linked to at least one CVE, which is also their ID.
-Very rarely however, the ID may be an ADV\d+ identifier, that is not related a specific CVE.
+Very rarely however, the ID may be an `ADV\d+` identifier, that is not related a specific CVE.

-Some of the AdvisorEntry-related fields such as workarounds, … cannot be filled out, as they relate to a specific product.
+Some of the AdvisorEntry-related fields such as workarounds, etc. cannot be filled out, as they relate to a specific product and are stored in separate fields.

 | XML                                                              | MsrcAdvisorEntry     |
 |:-----------------------------------------------------------------|:---------------------|